top of page

 FILM SYNOPSIS

-But the main character is the tapestry itself that visualizes a community originating with much optimism and hope, runs into multiple challenges, grows and learns as it survives, faces the existential threat of climate change, and comes together to understand new ways of sustainability for future generations.
+But the main character is the tapestry itself that depicts a community originating with much optimism and hope, runs into multiple challenges, grows and learns as it survives, faces the existential threat of climate change, and comes together to understand new ways of sustainability for future generations.
 The fact that many voices contribute to the community’s narrative, reflects the power of their collective nature as well the process of making the tapestry.
+A Radical Thread explores what can happen when a community truly dedicates itself to “living lightly on the land.”
 As second-generation Ridge member Caleb Dardick says, the Ridge endures because each member will step up and say, “I want to add my stitch.”

 Our Filmmaking Journey